ABurlet/nopCommerce-QA/README.md

 **Manual Testing on nopCommerce**

-All manual testing was completed on https://demo.nopcommerce.com and includes:
+All manual testing was completed on https://demo.nopcommerce.com

+Deliverables:
 -Strategy and Test Plan
--Test Cases
+-Test Cases Spreadsheet
 -Manual Test Summary
 -Jira Progress Screenshots
--Jira Bug Report which includes a mock bug created as no real UI bugs were identified.
+-A mock bug report created with jira for demonstration as no real UI bugs were identified.
 -Jira Excel Export

-These files are included in the repository:
+All are included in the repository:
 -StrategyAndTestPlan.pages
 -nopCommerceManualTestCases.xlsx
 -ManualTestSummaryNopCommerce.pages